Do Mailchimp Forms Suck?Should you be using MailChimp's own forms... or something else?

 - You can’t use them to ‘update’ records

-The biggest issue with MailChimp forms is that if someone is already on your list, MailChimp doesn’t update the information if they complete a different form.
+The biggest issue with Mailchimp forms is that if someone is already on your list, Mailchimp doesn’t update their information if they use the same email to complete a different Mailchimp form.
 It rejects the form and says “this email address is already subscribed”.
 So if you are trying to set up two different guide delivery systems for a single list, and some fills in a form for guide A… and then tries to fill in a form for guide B… they’ll be rejected the second time.
 Not ideal if you’re creating lots of different “entry points” into your marketing system.

 Of course, if you’re only ever going to have one form, then this shouldn’t be an issue… (but who wants just one form?)

 - You can’t add people directly to groups (easily)